DivyanshKushwaha/News-Sentiment-Analyzer/README.md

 Go to Hugging Face Spaces and select Docker as the runtime environment.

 - Add Secrets
-    Navigate to the Settings tab and add the following secrets:
+    Navigate to the Settings tab in HF space and add the following secrets:

     - **GROQ_API_KEY**: API Key for ChatGroq LLM.